NOAA-GFDL/MDTF-diagnostics/diagnostics/forcing_feedback/doc/forcing_feedback.rst

 Python is required to run the diagnostic.

-The part of the package written in Python requires packages os, sys, numpy, xarray, scipy, matplotlib and cartopy.
+The part of the package written in Python requires packages os, sys, numpy, xarray, scipy, matplotlib, cartopy and dask.
 These Python packages are already included in the standard Anaconda installation

 Required model output variables
 -------------------------------